moonwell-fi/moonwell-contracts-v2/README.md

 ## Scoping Details
 ```
 - If you have a public code repo, please share it here:
-- How many contracts are in scope?:
+- How many contracts are in scope?:   12
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?:  4802
-- How many external imports are there?:
+- How many external imports are there?:  1
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?:  22 structs, 9 interfaces
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?:   Inheritance
-- How many external calls?:
+- How many external calls?:  3
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?: 80%
-- Is this an upgrade of an existing system?:
+- Is this an upgrade of an existing system?: True; Compound with multi-reward contract to handle distributing rewards in multiple assets per cToken, plus a cross chain governance system as well as a WETHRouter to allow users to go into mETH without having the protocol natively handle ETH.
-- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.):
+- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): Multi-Chain, ERC-20 Token, Timelock function
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:   True
-- Please describe required context:
+- Please describe required context:   Understand governance system on moonbeam to figure out how temporal governance works
-- Does it use an oracle?:
+- Does it use an oracle?:  No
-- Describe any novel or unique curve logic or mathematical models your code uses:
+- Describe any novel or unique curve logic or mathematical models your code uses: n/a
-- Is this either a fork of or an alternate implementation of another project?:
+- Is this either a fork of or an alternate implementation of another project?:   True; Compound with MRD
-- Does it use a side-chain?:
+- Does it use a side-chain?: False
-- Describe any specific areas you would like addressed:
+- Describe any specific areas you would like addressed: Would like to see people try to break the MRD logic, the temporal governor, the weth router, and take a deep look at the deployment script for any possible misconfigurations of the system. also any issues with calls to MRD from other parts of the system enabling theft of rewards or claiming of rewards that users aren't entitled to
 ```

 # Tests